glimpse-protocol/docs/sections/introduction.md

 ## Background

 The programmatic advertising system emits worrying amounts of CO2.
 In the worst cases, delivering a single impression involves the processing, storing and transmitting of data across hundreds of nodes.
 The result of this noisy system is that a single impression can emit over 1 gram of carbon dioxide.
-It so inefficient that digital advertising accounts for 10% of all Internet CO2 emissions, and in turn, the Internet accounts for 2% of global emissions 🤯
+It is so inefficient that digital advertising accounts for 10% of all Internet CO2 emissions, and in turn, the Internet accounts for 2% of global emissions. 🤯

-> ℹ️ Programmatic advertising falls into an Advertiser's *scope 3* (supply chain) emissions and so they must reduce these emissions to meet net zero targets (offsetting is insufficient).
+> ℹ️ Programmatic advertising falls into an Advertiser's *scope 3* (supply chain) emissions, and so they must reduce these emissions to meet net-zero targets (offsetting alone is insufficient).

-The Glimpse Zero system enables publishers to make their inventory available in a carbon efficient manner.
+The Glimpse Zero system enables publishers to make their inventory available in a carbon-efficient manner.
 This inventory is called a Green Media Product.
-In the next section we'll provide an overview for how we do this.
+In the next section we'll provide an overview of how we do this.

 ## Ad decisioning process